-Technology stack selection is most critical in web development.
-PHP has ruled the area as a server-side scripting language for decades, powering millions of websites and applications.
-But the question that programmers typically have to answer is, should they use Core PHP or a robust framework like Laravel?
+Selecting a technology stack is the most important aspect of web development.
+PHP has dominated the space as a server-side scripting language for many years, allowing millions of websites and applications to run and function.
+However, the question that all programmers must eventually consider is whether they should use Core PHP or use a large framework like Laravel?

-Laravel and Core PHP both have their strengths and drawbacks.
-We will compare Core PHP vs. Laravel in terms of performance, security, scalability, and ease of development to help you make the right choice for your upcoming project.
-If you need professional PHP development services, GemsDevs can be of help.
+Both Laravel and Core PHP have pros and cons; below we will discuss Core PHP vs. Laravel around performance, security, scalability, and ease of development to help you make an informed decision for your next project.
+If you need professional PHP development services, then the team at GemsDevs application development services can help!

 What is Core PHP?

-Core PHP refers to writing PHP scripts without frameworks.
-It offers complete control over coding to the developers and is best suited for custom solutions with low dependencies.
-Most small and medium-sized websites are still written in Core PHP.
+Core PHP simply refers to writing PHP scripts without the use of frameworks.
+Core PHP provides complete control of coding to the developers, and it is well suited for custom solutions, which are low on dependency.
+Most small and medium-sized websites are still developed using Core PHP.

 Pros of Core PHP

-• Simple Learning Curve: If you know the basics of PHP, you can begin coding in Core PHP in a short while.
+- Simple Learning Curve: If the developer knows some basics of PHP, the individual can get started with Core PHP in a short amount of time.

 Cons of Core PHP

-• Scalability Issues: Larger applications can become complex to manage without a proper architecture.
+- Scalability: Larger applications will become complex without a proper architecture.

 What is Laravel?

-Laravel is a robust PHP framework that gives a structured and feature-rich web development environment.
-It is based on the Model-View-Controller (MVC) architecture, so it is a favorite among large-scale applications.
+Laravel is a robust PHP framework that provides a structured and feature-rich web development experience.
+It uses a Model-View-Controller (MVC) architecture so it is popular in the development of large-scale applications.

 Pros of Laravel

-• Security Features: Laravel safeguards against SQL injection, CSRF, and XSS attacks.
+- Security Features: Laravel protects against CSRF, SQL injections, and XSS attacks.

-• MVC Architecture: Gives clean, modular, and maintainable code.
+- MVC Architecture: Provides clean, modular, and maintenance coding.

-• Built-in Tools: Laravel features like authentication, routing, caching, and task scheduling.
+- Built-in Tools: Tasks like authentication, routing, caching, and job scheduling.

 Cons of Laravel

-• Higher Learning Curve: It requires developers to learn Laravel’s syntax and concepts first.
+- Learning Curve: Developers need to first learn Laravel’s syntax and concept.

-• Overhead: Laravel applications take more server resources compared to Core PHP.
+- Overhead: Laravel will consume more server resources when running than Core PHP.

 Core PHP vs Laravel